makyo/drab-makyo.com/will/will.md

 ### Section 3: Digital Assets

-1. Separate from the following step, my work laptop is to be returned to my place of employment, per the sticker on the bottom.
-2. Digital assets are to be transferred off of my laptops and phones onto an external drive, and each laptop is to be wiped and donated or sold.
+1. Digital assets are to be transferred off of my laptops and phones onto an external drive, and each laptop is to be wiped and donated or sold.
 I lived and worked on the damn things, get rid of them now that I'm gone.
-3. The Polycule can decide what to keep and not from those external copies.
+2. The Polycule can decide what to keep and not from those external copies.

 ### Section 4: Online Presence

 1. Messages to be made on event of death:
-    * Personal accounts: a single post or message[^lastpost] is to be made, and no further messages to follow.
+    * Personal accounts: a single post or message[^lastpost] is to be made, and *no further messages* to follow.
     * Business and organization accounts: one message stating what happened may be made with a link to a publicly available obituary or news article.
 2. Many online services have rules and regulations surrounding death of an account holder.
 These are to be honored above my wishes.
 3. Dropbox will delete an account after 90 days of inactivity.
 This is to be allowed.